 Note: These videos are designed for you to watch in sequence, so please start with Episode 1.

-Episode 1 of 7 - The ACT Psychological Flexibility Measure starts with you completing an assessment that will help you get a sense of how psychologically rigid or flexible you might currently be.
+Episode 1 - Introduction: This video starts with you completing The ACT Psychological Flexibility Measure, an assessment that will help you get a sense of how psychologically rigid or flexible you might currently be.
 This will allow you a way to measure your growth over time as you learn and practice the specific skills introduced in this series.
 This video also provides an overview of what psychological flexibility is and the 6 core skills of this model.

 If you enjoyed this video and would like to know when a new tool is placed in the Emotional Resilience Video Toolbox follow us on Facebook

 If you have feedback on the Emotional Resilience Video Toolbox we would love to hear it, send an E-mail to Health4U

 This episode introduces the skill of “Connection” which is an informal mindfulness practice.
 Shifting our attention to the here and now allows us to release our attachment to our current thought, making space for a brand new ones to come through.